trailofbits/circomspect/README.md

 ## Running Circomspect

-To run Circomspect on a file or directory, simple run
+To run Circomspect on a file or directory, simply run

 ```sh
   circomspect path/to/circuit